banner-chestnuts

 6.30.1 Industry profile

-The New Zealand chestnut industry is small and predominantly based around hobby growers in the Waikato, Bay of Plenty and Auckland areas.
+The New Zealand chestnut industry is small and predominantly based around hobby growers in the Waikato, Bay of Plenty and Auckland regions.
 However, chestnut trees will grow successfully across most of New Zealand with some plantings established in Northland, Wairarapa, Horowhenua and Canterbury.

 Fresh chestnut production is around 350 tonnes annually, produced by about 100 growers with trees planted in an area of 142 hectares.
 Small quantities of fresh nuts were exported annually up to 2019, however, the emphasis has largely now shifted away from fresh export to frozen export and value-added processing (e.g., chestnut flour and chestnut crumb).
 New technology may provide solutions for storage issues.